HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 ```

 * 2025-05-10 [debugging no-associate on Android hotspot](https://github.com/espressif/arduino-esp32/issues/2110#issuecomment-2711021058).
 Debugging info at <https://docs.espressif.com/projects/arduino-esp32/en/latest/guides/core_debug.html?highlight=logging> (I have no plans to switch to the `pioarduino` for this project.)

+* 2025-03-16 PIO required `python3-venv` on Debian Trixie (Testing.)
+Also required the `udev` rules to connect to the ESP.